TeamHG-Memex/agnostic/docs/workflow.rst

     Error: Test failed.
 See diff output above.

-This time, the migration runs successfully, but it doesn't produce the correct schema.
-Agnostic points out where the migrated schema differs from the target schema, and the mistake is blindingly obvious: you misspelled "phone" in your migration!
+This time, the migration runs successfully, but it doesn't produce the correct database structure.
+Agnostic points out where the migrated database differs from the target database, and the mistake is blindingly obvious: you misspelled "phone" in your migration!

 One last fix and re-test: